deckhouse/virtualization/docs/USER_GUIDE.md

 A snapshot of a virtual machine can be used both to create its exact copy (clone) and as a template for deploying new VMs with a similar configuration.

 This requires creating a `VirtualMachineRestore` resource and setting the renaming parameters in the `.spec.nameReplacements` block to avoid name conflicts.

+The list of resources and their names are available in the VM snapshot status in the `status.resources` block.

 Example manifest for restoring a VM from a snapshot: